willfurnass/sheffield_hpc/hpc/mfa.rst

 `TMUX <https://github.com/tmux/tmux/wiki>`_ and `screen <https://www.gnu.org/software/screen/manual/screen.html>`_ are available on the HPC login nodes and can be used to run multiple shell sessions within a single SSH session.

+For examples of using TMUX to manage mutiple sessions see the following RSE blog post: `tmux: remote terminal management and multiplexing <https://rse.shef.ac.uk/blog/tmux-intro/>`_

 Transferring files
 ------------------